-If, like me, you're a real food fanatic and love to sample local delicacies,

-  then Japan will certainly not disappoint.
-With Tokyo having just landed the

-  title of the Michelin food capital of the world (boasting an impressive 191

-  Michelin stars), Japan has been internationally recognised for its gastronomic
+If, like me, you're a real food fanatic and love to sample local delicacies, then Japan will certainly not disappoint.
+With Tokyo having just landed the title of the Michelin food capital of the world (boasting an impressive 191 Michelin stars), Japan has been internationally recognized for its gastronomic splendor.

-  splendour.
 But it is not just Japan's capital that is home to outstanding food.

-  There are plenty of authentic Japanese dishes to try so what better way to

-  explore Japan than to eat your way around it!
-Here are some of the famous

-  specialities dishes from some of my favorite food-spots in Japan:
+There are plenty of authentic Japanese dishes to try so what better way to explore Japan than to eat your way around it!
+Here are some of the famous specialities dishes from some of my favorite food-spots in Japan:

 Hiroshima is famous for its take on okonomiyaki, which is a speciality in Osaka.
 Okonomiyaki literally means 'cook what you like', and that's exactly what you do!
 Usually you can choose from a selection of fresh fish, meat and vegetables to put into a savory pancake, which you then cook yourself on a hotplate at your table.
 In Hiroshima, udon or soba noodles are added to your pancake to make hiroshimayaki.
 On Miyajima Island, you will find various varieties of momiji manju, small maple leaf shaped sponges traditionally filled with sweet red bean paste (anko).
 Nowadays you can find fillings such as custard, green tea, chocolate, black sesame and even cheese.